 Additional benefits of breast reduction typically include improved posture and the ability to engage in physical activities with less difficulty.
 This surgery can also allow women to find more form-fitting clothing as a result of improved body proportions.

 Breast reduction surgery begins with an incision that encircles the areola and continues below to the lower crease of the breast.
-After removing the tissue, skin, and unnecessary fat (sometimes with the addition of liposuction), Dr. Kalus will tighten the remaining skin around the newly reduced and contoured breast.
+After removing the tissue, skin, and unnecessary fat (sometimes with the addition of liposuction), one of our plastic surgeons will tighten the remaining skin around the newly reduced and contoured breast.
 Breast reduction surgery, which is usually performed on an outpatient basis, generally takes approximately three hours.
 A light general anesthesia is utilized from which you recover quickly and easily.

 Following surgery, patients typically experience immense satisfaction from the benefits afforded by breast reduction.
 To discover what breast reduction can do for you, please feel free to peruse our before-and-after gallery of cosmetic results from previous patients.

 With all surgeries involving incision placement, there is a possibility of visible scarring.
 However, the extent of scarring often depends on the type of incision used, the proficiency of your plastic surgeon, and your own genetics and type of scar your body is destined to produce.
-Dr. Kalus utilizes a technique that typically allows any residual scarring to be easily concealed underneath a bra or bikini.
-Generally, these marks fade with time and often become barely noticeable.
+Dr. Kalus and Dr. Rowin utilize a technique that will allow you to heal with the best possible scar, which is easily concealed underneath a bra or bikini.
+Generally, these scars fade with time and often become barely noticeable.

-Most likely, the answer is “yes.”
+Most likely, the answer is yes.
 About 50% of new mothers who choose to breastfeed are unsuccessful in doing so, even if they have never had prior breast surgery of any kind.
-The type of breast reduction technique that Dr.Kalus performs preserves the normal breast anatomy, such that the likelihood of interfering with breastfeeding is minimal.
+The type of breast reduction technique that our surgeons perform preserves the normal breast anatomy, such that the likelihood of interfering with breastfeeding is minimal.
 If you have recently nursed, it is generally recommended to delay breast reduction surgery until three months after you are finished with nursing.
 In terms of the breasts’ aesthetic appearance, breastfeeding can also cause additional skin laxity, a loss in volume, and breast sag.
-For these reasons, it is generally a good idea to undergo breast reduction after breastfeeding is complete.
-However, many of Dr. Kalus’ patients are adolescents and young adults, so the indication for breast reduction surgery is independent of age.
+For these reasons, it is generally (but not always) a good idea to undergo breast reduction after breastfeeding is complete.
+The exception may be young women or adolescents who have never had children, but still have larger than desirable breasts.
+Many of our patients are adolescents and young adults, so the indication for breast reduction surgery is independent of age.

 Patients considering breast reduction surgery should contact us today for more information.
-Dr. Kalus and the staff at Plastic Surgery of the Carolinas will be happy to address all questions about the breast reduction procedure, as well as financial/insurance matters, during a consultation.
+Dr. Kalus, Dr. Rowin, and the staff at Plastic Surgery of the Carolinas will be happy to address all questions about the breast reduction procedure, as well as financial/insurance matters, during a consultation.